klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 configurations of networks or nodes, filters, and so on.

 Klaytn now supports eth namespace of [Ethereum's JSON RPC API](https://eth.wiki/json-rpc/API).
 But Please note that there are some fields returning values adjusted to match Ethereum API response.
-Below is the overview of that fields.

 And due to the fundamental design differences existing between Klaytn and Ethereum, Klaytn's data structure (Transaction, Block, and TransactionReceipt) cannot be fully supported via eth namespace APIs.

+Please check the [Differences Overview from Ethereum](#differences_overview_from_ethereum) section of this document.

 **NOTE**: `eth` namespace APIs are supported from Klaytn v1.8.0.